-The "good" cholesterol, called HDL, helps your body get rid of bad cholesterol.
+The "good" HDL cholesterol helps your body get rid of the "bad" LDL.
 The higher your HDL level, the better.

 Another type of blood fat, called triglycerides, also makes heart disease more likely, although it’s not the same as cholesterol.
 You want to keep your triglyceride levels low.

 - Diet.
 Saturated fat in the foods you eat raises your “bad” cholesterol level.